 What Jobs To Do In The Garden In February

-It’s February already, and our shortest month but I hope that you find the time to get out into your garden as there are numerous tasks that are best done round about now.
-Let’s make the most of the extra day we have this month.
+February is our shortest month but I hope that you still find some spare time to get out into your garden as there are numerous tasks that are best done round about now.
+Let’s make the most of the extra light that we have this month too.

 The days are getting longer, birds are busy nesting, singing their hearts out and heralding the warmer months to come.
 Even though spring is on her way we do need to look at what jobs to do in the garden in February because by keeping up with gardening tasks now, and possibly learning some new gardening know how, you can be assured that everything will be shipshape ready for when those spring-like days arrive.